Restaurants Near Rittenhouse Square for a Great Meal

 A sophisticated British pub, The Dandelion looks like it came straight from the quaint streets of small-town England.
 Behind the ornate wooden door and Victorian lamp, there are cozy chairs, fireplaces, bar-top lights, and lots of British knickknacks.
 It’s an homage to a UK staple in all the best of ways.

 The menu is packed with UK classics from Welsh rarebit to bangers and mash.
 I have eaten my share of fish and chips on the other side of the Atlantic and would put the crispy, beer-battered cod and beef fat-fried chips at The Dandelion up against almost anything from a British chippy.
 It really is that good.
 From the Sunday roast to the lamb shepherd’s pie, dining here is a delight.
+Their afternoon high tea is on our list to try.

 Her Place Supper Club